-The Metadata API is used to transfer data from SmartDataCenter to a SmartMachine or Virtual Machine.
-Joyent-supplied images use the metadata to transfer the SSH keys stored in the Customers API to the customer's machine, setting and generating passwords, and executing a custom user script.
+The Metadata API is used to transfer data to a running infrastructure container or hardware virtual machine.
+Joyent-supplied images use the metadata to transfer the SSH keys stored in the Customers API to the customer's machine, to set and generate passwords, and to execute customized user scripts.

-The metadata is JSON-formatted key/value data that resides on the compute node that hosts the SmartMachine or Virtual Machine.
-Each machine has its own Metadata store.
+The metadata is JSON-formatted key/value data that resides on the compute node that hosts the instance.
+Each container and hardware VM has its own Metadata store.

 You can set the metadata through the Operations Portal or through CloudAPI.
 You can set the metadata before provisioning a machine, or you can change the metadata after provisioning.